Municipality of Strathfield: History

-In 1992, a section of the northern part of the Municipality, between the A3 road and Boundary Creek, was transferred to Auburn Council to become part of the site of Sydney Olympic Park.
+In 1992, a section of the northern part of the Municipality, between the A3 road and Boundary Creek, was transferred to the then Auburn Council to become part of the site of Sydney Olympic Park.
 In return, the area of and between Boundary Creek and the railway line, occupied by the former Ford factory building, was transferred from Auburn to Strathfield Council.

+In 2021, a proposal was submitted to the Geographical Names Board, to separate the northern part of Belfield which was within the Municipality of Strathfield (north of Punchbowl Road) from the southern part within the City of Canterbury-Bankstown.
+Under this proposal, northern Belfield would form part of Strathfield South, from which it was separated by the Cooks River.
+This was approved in 2023.

-The municipality now includes the suburbs of Strathfield, Homebush, Homebush West, Flemington, Greenacre (part), Strathfield South and Belfield (part).
+The municipality now includes the suburbs of Strathfield, Flemington, Homebush, Homebush West, Strathfield South, and a minor part of Greenacre.

 Recent council amalgamation proposals

 Throughout its history, there have been movements to amalgamate local councils in the Sydney area: the first major 'threat' was with the 'royal commission for a greater Sydney (1913)', known as 'The Greater Sydney Movement'.
 The Royal Commission brought together Sidney Webb, a British politician and John Fitzgerald, an Australian politician, who, amongst others, believed that Sydney should be merged into a single local government area.
 In 1947 Homebush and Strathfield councils merged and part of Enfield was added in 1949.

 A 2015 review of local government boundaries by the NSW Government Independent Pricing and Regulatory Tribunal recommended that the Strathfield Municipal Council merge with adjoining councils.
 The government proposed a merger of the Burwood, Canada Bay, and Strathfield Councils to form a new council with an area of 41 km2 and support a population of approximately 163,000.
 On 6 May Strathfield Council commenced legal action in the NSW Land and Environment Court against the proposed amalgamation.
 After the Court heard that there were legal flaws in the report from the NSW Government appointed delegate who examined the proposal for merging the councils, the NSW Government withdrew from the case and the merger proposal stalled.
 In July 2017, the Berejiklian government decided to abandon the forced merger of the Strathfield, Burwood and Canada Bay local government areas, along with several other proposed forced mergers.